-You might like this deck if you enjoy varied and extremely unconventional lines of play.

 -You shouldn't play this deck if your playgroup isn't interested in spectating a convoluted endgame.

 I have no credentials.
-I have literally never played in an event bigger than a local game store.
+I had never played in an event bigger than a local game store until years after starting this deck.
 I've played on and off, largely limited formats, since 1997, including the dubious break that skipped Mirrodin to come back for Kamigawa, and nearly all of my knowledge of competitive Magic comes from watching other people.

 That being said, I hope you're not looking for competitive chops from me, because this deck is supremely casual.
 The essence of casual play is playing what you want, and I have decades of playing the cards that I want to under my belt.
 That's harder than it sounds.
 You can't just slap Knowledge Pool in a deck and suddenly have a good time, it takes some serious deckbuilding to make the cards you want to play shine in the way that you dream of.
 In the end, my credentials are this deck.
 This is the deck where the cards I love the most shine the brightest.
 So if you love some of the cards that I do, read on, and maybe my experience will help you make them shine.